-Gearset's data backup jobs provide comprehensive metadata restore capability.
-In the event that any unwanted configuration changes are made in an org, you can easily use a snapshot from your backup job to restore the org to its previous state.
+Gearset's data backup jobs provide a comprehensive metadata restore capability.
+If any unwanted configuration changes are made in an org, you can easily use a snapshot from your backup job to restore the org to its previous state.

 Restoring data to an org

 This article explains how to restore metadata to an org.
-If you want to restore data (records), you can see how here.
+If you want to restore data (records) instead, you can see how to do that here.

-Metadata restoration happens from the history of a data backup job.
+Metadata restoration is done from the history of a data backup job.
+Here's the process:

-View detailson the data backup job you want to restore from.
+View detailson the data backup job from which you want to restore.

-- Gearset will run a comparison between the snapshot of your target org and its live state, and show the metadata differences.
+Gearset will now run a comparison between the snapshot of your target org and its live state, returning the metadata differences.

-- From the comparison results, you can view the changes and select components to restore through the standard deployment flow.
-The steps to follow are listed below, but for more in-depth details on how to run a metadata deployment, see our support documents here.
+From the comparison results, you can view the changes and select components to restore through the standard deployment flow.
+The steps to follow are listed below, but for more in-depth information on how to run a metadata deployment, see our support documents here.

 Nextwhen you've reviewed the suggested changes.

-- Once the deployment completes, it will be saved in your deployment history under the type
+Once the deployment completes, it will be saved in your deployment history under the type